-Widely regarded as the inventor of the wristwatch for men, Cartier was established in Paris in 1847 and is arguably one of the most recognisable Maisons in the world.
+Widely regarded as the inventor of the first watch designed to be worn on the wrist, Cartier was established in Paris in 1847, and is arguably one of the most recognisable Maisons in the world.

 Leading the way in creative watchmaking

 Cartier timepieces are synonymous with luxury, style, and a chic Parisian aesthetic.
 From its love of unusual case shapes to the Roman numerals with the word ‘Cartier’ written on either the VII or the X, and the blue cabochon on the crown, the Maison’s design codes are as iconic as its

 collection names.
 Cartier is credited with inventing one of the first wristwatches, the Santos.
 It was designed in 1904 by Louis Cartier for famed Brazilian aviator Alberto Santos-Dumont and is still one of their most popular collections today.
 The Cartier Tank, launched in 1917, cemented its reputation as a maker of beautifully designed, original timepieces.
 Its unusual rectangular case was inspired by the new Renault tanks Louis Cartier saw in use on the Western Front – a rather macabre source but it yielded an elegant and timeless watch nonetheless, which has

 been adapted throughout the Maison’s history.